The Summer Transition Plan:

 Before setting goals for the summer, think about your expectations

-With Covid restrictions mostly lifted, will there be a family vacation?
+Will there be a family vacation?
 A road trip?
 A trip that involves getting on/off a plane?
 Family and friend visits and get-togethers?
 What about downtime for your child and the family?
 Will your child join summer day camps/programs or overnight camps?
-Would you like to learn new skills or to work on generalization or maintenance of skills already learned?
+Would you like to learn new skills or work on generalization or maintenance of skills already learned?
 What are your child’s interests (e.g. arts, sports, computer activities)?
 What do they like or dislike?
 Involve your child in the planning if possible.
 Set 2-3 goals, make a plan, and do not overwhelm yourself.

 Anticipate your child’s strengths and the possible challenges